 Treat Any Underlying Viral Infections

 Viral infections cause thyroid diseases too.
 Sometimes viruses remain in a dormant state in your body.
 Once they are re-activated, they trigger or worsen thyroid disease.
-Keeping your immune system strong with vitamin A, D, zinc would help you maintain good health against infections in common.
+Keeping your immune system strong with vitamins A, D, and zinc would help you maintain good health against infections in common.

 Medication for Hypothyroidism